kp272/Computer-Programming-for-Psychology/Assignment2/README.md

 ```
 Question 4) NA
 Question 5) Changing the value of "letterX" did not change the value of the other variables.
 Question 6) Changing the value of "letter1" did not change the value of "letterX". "letterX" only got assigned what "letter1" was at the time of redefining "letterX = letter1".
 Changing the value of "letter1" after this did not change the value of "letterX".
-This tells us that python variable assignment is not permanent ???
+This tells us that python variable assignment is not permanent.
 ```
 print(letter1)
 K